parse-community/docs/Parse-Server-Guide.md

 npm install -g parse-server
 ```

-Or, you can specify parse-server in your packages.json file.
+Or, you can specify "parse-server" in your `packages.json` file.

 # Usage